 There will always be people who will absolutely love what you do and absolutely hate it.
 I try and avoid reading all the comments for that very reason.
-While great reviews of course are wonderful, it’s hard sometimes to read all the negative ones.
+While great reviews, of course, are wonderful, it’s hard sometimes to read all the negative ones.
 This book is what it is, you love it or you hate it but it won’t change any of the words on the page.
 They are what they are, printed and out there.
-Reading how much someone hates it, won’t really change that so I really just avoid that kind of reviews all together.
+Reading how much someone hates it, won’t really change that so I really just avoid that kind of reviews altogether.
 As far as the positive reviews, I’m happy that so many people have found joy in the story I’ve written.

 How can one request an ARC of your next book?

 If you run an established review site or blog then you can click the contact link and send me a message.
-Be sure and let me know the your website address so that I can check your site out.
-For those people I will add them to my list and when the time comes I will be sure and contact them.
+Be sure and let me know your website address so that I can check your site out.
+For those people, I will add them to my list and when the time comes I will be sure and contact them.

 What do you think about the people who say it is an authors responsibility to create positive female role models?

 I think that there are all kinds of people in this world, and not every book can feature stories about the absolutely best people who are strong and smart and funny and unique.
 Sometimes people in this world are not funny, have bad hair, are needy, clingy, insecure, or suffer from debilitating anxiety.
 Why can’t we read about those people too?
 Sure in a perfect world everyone would be strong, beautiful and confident, but that’s just not realistic so I’m sorry but I prefer to write about someone with real issues.
 But that’s just me.
 Other people can write about whomever or whatever they so desire.

 What is the next book you are working on?